 For classroom learning, a scribe who is familiar to the student can be used.
 However, for School-based Assessments, scribes may not be closely associated with the students, and students requiring scribes will need to be supervised separately.
 If such arrangements are made, the principal should ensure that the VCAA procedures for authentication have been implemented, and that the teacher is able to attest, to the best of their knowledge, that all unacknowledged work is the student’s own.

 Practical tasks for performing or for visual arts may not be undertaken by an aide.

-If an extension or substitute task is not feasible or reasonable, or if the task is difficult to duplicate, an outcome may be determined as satisfactory based on other work completed by the student.
+Satisfactory completion of an outcome may be determined based on other work completed by the student in the study.
 The outcome result may be determined at the time, or later in the period over which the unit is conducted, depending on the availability of work on which determination is to be based.

 It is important for schools to record how such results are determined.
-A student needs to have completed sufficient work to enable teachers to make a reliable and fair assessment.
-The final result given to the student takes into account the student’s circumstances and their overall level of achievement relative to other students in the school.
+A student needs to have completed sufficient work to enable teachers to make a reliable and fair judgment.

 If an extension or substitute task is not feasible or reasonable, or if the task is difficult to duplicate, a score may be derived from other assessments undertaken, or work completed, by the student.
 The score may be determined at the time, or later in the period over which the graded assessment is conducted, depending on the availability or range of assessments on which determination is to be based.